 Forebrain: Definition, Function, Structures, Diagram, Facts, FAQs, Parts

-What Is Forebrain?
+What Is the Forebrain?

 The forebrain is the largest and most complicated portion of the human brain.
 The structures of the forebrain participate in running our day-to-day life.
 It facilitates high mental functions, sensory perception, and voluntary motor activity.

-Diagram: Structure of Forebrain
+Structure of the Forebrain

 It consists of the structures of cerebrum, thalamus and the hypothalamus.